 With this fee arrangement, you won’t have to pay any upfront legal fees.
 We work tirelessly on your case until the very end.
 At that point, we receive a portion of the fair settlement proceeds or jury award.
 In other words, we do not get paid until we win your case.

 Are Punitive Damages Available for Hit and Run Accidents?

-Since punitive damages are very limited under Louisiana law, they do not apply in the most hit and run accidents.
-However, anyone who thinks their case involves an extreme degree of negligence should discuss the possibility of punitive damages with their legal counsel.
+Since punitive damages are limited under Louisiana law, they do not apply to most hit and run pedestrian accidents.
+However, you should still contact a pedestrian accident lawyer in Lafayette to explore your options for financial recovery.
+Anyone who thinks their case involves extreme negligence, reckless disregard for the safety of others, or an intentional act should discuss the possibility of punitive damages with their legal counsel.

-If you experience a hit and run accident, there are several options for recovery that you could discuss with a knowledgeable Lafayette hit and run accident lawyer today.
-Contacting an attorney early on could help greatly with the search for evidence regarding the identity of the offending driver.
+If you experience a hit and run accident, there are several options for recovery that you could discuss with a Lafayette, LA, hit and run accident lawyer with Laborde Earles today.
+Contacting a personal injury attorney at our law office early on could help greatly with the search for evidence regarding the identity of the at-fault driver.

-Just because the driver fled the scene of your accident does not mean you are barred from the compensation you deserve.
-Call today to schedule a consultation and get started on your case.
+Just because the driver fled the accident scene does not mean you are barred from the compensation you deserve.
+Contact us today for a free initial consultation to get started on getting legal advice for your case.